 Age Grading takes your time and uses the world record time for your sex and age group to produce a score (a percentage).
 This score allows you to compare your personal performance against other people's performances even though they might be a different age and a different sex to you - the higher the score the better the performance.
 The scores can also be compared across different race distances - to allow you to, for example, compare a 5km time against a marathon.

-The course is in the grounds of Gnoll Estate Country Park and run on tarmac, gravel tracks and compact earth.
+The course is in the grounds of Gnoll Estate Country Park and run on tarmac and trails.

-There is a large Pay & Display car park in the country park itself, near the start line and visitor centre.
-The cost is £2 for the day.
+There is a large Pay & Display car park in the country park itself, near the visitor centre and meeting point.
+The cost is £2.60 for up to 4 hours.
 Toilets and café are located inside the visitor centre.
-A young children’s play area is located near the start / finish line, and an “adventure” playground for older children is located near the car park.
+A young children’s play area is located near the finish line, and there is also an “adventure” playground for older children near the car park.

 Location of startThe run starts at the lake in the grounds of Gnoll Estate Country Park.

 Getting there by public transportThe nearest train station is Neath.